rkhwaja/fs.googledrivefs/README.rst

   pytest

 in the root directory.
 The tests may take an hour or two to complete.
-They create and destroy many, many files and directories exclusively under the /test-googledrivefs directory in the users Google Drive
+They create and destroy many, many files and directories exclusively under the /test-googledrivefs directory in the user's Google Drive